 Testicular cancer begins when normal cells in a testicle change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Testicular cancer is almost always curable if found early, and it is usually curable even when at an advanced stage.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.
+Testicular cancer is almost always curable if found early, and it is usually curable even when at a later stage.
 Another name for testicular cancer is testis cancer.

 About the testicles

 The testicles are part of a man’s reproductive system.
 Each man has two testicles, and they are located under the penis in a sac-like pouch called the scrotum.
 They can also be called testes or gonads.
 The testicles produce sperm and testosterone, a hormone which plays a role in the development of a man’s reproductive organs and characteristics specific to men.

 Most types of testicular cancer develop in the sperm-producing cells known as germ cells, and are referred to as germ cell tumors.
 Germ cell tumors in men most commonly start in the testicles but can also develop in other parts of the body, such as the back of the abdomen near the spine, called the retroperitoneum; the central portion of the chest between the lungs, called the mediastinum; the lower spine; and, very rarely, a small gland in the brain called the pineal gland.